top of page

 Cardiff Castle Opening Times & Ticket Prices

-⪢ Opening times
+⪢ Opening Times

-Cardiff Castle is open to visitors 7 days a week, including bank holidays.
-The only exceptions are Christmas Day (25 December), Boxing Day (26 December) and New Year’s Day (1 January), when the castle is closed.
+The only exceptions are Christmas Day (25th December), Boxing Day (26th December) and New Year’s Day (1st January), when the castle is closed.

 Summer Opening (Mar – Oct)